jeffstride/idp/book_source/Topics/machine_learning/classification.md

 # Classification
-This page will do create a Machine Learning Classification model.
-We create and use contrived data where and then attempt to predict whether someone is in the NBA or not.
+Here we will do a study on Machine Learning Classification using completely hypothetical data.

 ## Summary
 In this study, we create the data which means that we absolutely know things about the